momokhalil/pyHype/README.md

 Here is an example of an explosion simulation performed on one block.
 The simulation was performed with the following:
 - 600 x 1200 cartesian grid
 - Roe approximate riemann solver
-- Van-Albada flux limiter
+- Venkatakrishnan flux limiter
+- Piecewise-Linear second order reconstruction
-- Second-order Green-Gauss reconstruction
+- Green-Gauss gradient method
 - RK4 time stepping with CFL=0.8
 - Reflection boundary conditions